-- Are enrolled as regular students in an eligible program - Are U.S. citizens or eligible noncitizens - Demonstrate financial need - Make satisfactory academic progress toward completing their program - Are not in default on a Federal Perkins/NDSL, Federal Direct, Federal Stafford/FFEL, Federal SLS, Income Contingent Loan or Federal PLUS Loan received at any institution - Do not owe refunds on a Federal Pell Grant, FSEOG, Academic Competitiveness Grant, National SMART Grant or State Student Incentive Grant received at any institution
+- Are enrolled as a certificate or degree-seeking student. - Are U.S. citizens or eligible non-citizens. - Demonstrate financial need. - Make satisfactory academic progress toward completing their program. - Are not in default on a Federal Perkins/NDSL, Federal Direct, Federal Stafford/FFEL, Federal SLS, Income Contingent Loan, or Federal PLUS Loan received at any institution. - Do not owe refunds on a Federal Pell Grant, FSEOG, Academic Competitiveness Grant, National SMART Grant, or State Student Incentive Grant received at any institution. - Have a high school diploma or recognized equivalent.

 To help students pay for post-secondary education, the U.S. Department of Education offers six primary federal financial aid programs.
 Carrington College is eligible to participate in all six, which are outlined below.
-More information on these programs is available from the Student Finance Office or at www.carrington.edu.
+More information on these programs is available from the Financial Services Department or at www.carrington.edu.

-Applicants who are incarcerated and students who become incarcerated must immediately report this information to the Student Finance Office.
+Applicants who are incarcerated and students who become incarcerated must immediately report this information to the Financial Services Office.